pdav5883/bracket-revival/README.md

 - Email reminders
 - Scoreboard shows game status and who has submitted picks
 - Load page once all formatting is ready to avoid jump from unformatted
+- Button to make next bracket of picks once picks are submitted
 - Next round buttons anchored to top of screen

 ## Maybe TODO